Armour-piercing discarding sabot: Discarding of sabot

-When a large calibre APDS is fired and while still within the bore, the setback forces shear the forward petals, partly unlocking the sub-projectile from the sabot, but still holding it rigidly within the pot.
+When a large caliber APDS is fired and while still within the bore, the setback forces shear the forward petals, partly unlocking the sub-projectile from the sabot, but still holding it rigidly within the pot.
 Gas pressure is used to delay the unlocking of the pins holding the rear part of the sub-projectile by gyroscopic forces.
-Once outside the barrel, the pins, centring band and forward petals are released or discarded by projectile spin, the aerodynamic drag removes the pot/base unit.
+Once outside the barrel, the pins, centering band and forward petals are released or discarded by projectile spin, the aerodynamic drag removes the pot/base unit.

 Diagram showing the operation of the discarding sabot on APDS-projectiles.
 This example uses a "spindle-sabot".

 A modern APFSDS-T projectile shortly after muzzle exit, just as the sabot petals are separating from the penetrator.

 As an APDS sub-projectile does not require driving bands and the core is supported at the base and ogive region, a far more aerodynamic projectile shape can be chosen.
-This, in combination with the sub-projectile's higher sectional density, gives the resulting sub-projectile vastly reduced aerodynamic drag in comparison to full-calibre tungsten-core projectiles, such as armour-piercing, composite rigid (APCR).
+This, in combination with the sub-projectile's higher sectional density, gives the resulting sub-projectile vastly reduced aerodynamic drag in comparison to full-caliber tungsten-core projectiles, such as armour-piercing, composite rigid (APCR).
 Both the higher initial velocity and the reduced drag result in higher velocity at impact.
 This also lowers flight time and improves accuracy.
 Accuracy can suffer if there are unwanted sabot/sub-projectile interactions during discard.